nest/nestml/doc/tutorials/tutorials_list.rst

   Learn how to write the Izhikevich spiking neuron model in NESTML.

+* :doc:`Spike-frequency adaptation </tutorials/spike_frequency_adaptation/nestml_spike_frequency_adaptation_tutorial.ipynb>`

+  Spike-frequency adaptation (SFA) is the empirically observed phenomenon where the firing rate of a neuron decreases for a sustained, constant stimulus.
+Learn how to model SFA using threshold adaptation and an adaptation current.

 * :doc:`Active dendrite tutorial </tutorials/active_dendrite/nestml_active_dendrite_tutorial>`

   Learn how to model a dendritic action potential in an existing NESTML neuron.